amisthiosintraining/CONTROL-Sequencer10/README.md

 # CONTROL-Sequencer10
-Basic recolours for the Extradimensional Suit
+Basic recolours for the Extradimensional Suit.

 ## Instructions
 1) You will <a href="https://www.nexusmods.com/control/mods/11">NEED Loose File Loader</a> in order to install these mods.